Radiator (engine cooling): Radiator thrust

 An aircraft radiator contained in a duct heats the air passing through, causing the air to expand and gain velocity.
 This is called the Meredith effect, and high-performance piston aircraft with well-designed low-drag radiators (notably the P-51 Mustang) derive thrust from it.
 The thrust was significant enough to offset the drag of the duct the radiator was enclosed in and allowed the aircraft to achieve zero cooling drag.
-At one point, there were even plans to equip the Spitfire with an afterburner, by injecting fuel into the exhaust duct after the radiator and igniting it.
+At one point, there were even plans to equip a Mustang with an afterburner, by injecting fuel into the exhaust duct after the radiator and igniting it.
 Afterburning is achieved by injecting additional fuel into the engine downstream of the main combustion cycle.

 Stationary plant

 Engines for stationary plant are normally cooled by radiators in the same way as automobile engines.
 There are some unique differences, depending on the stationary plant – careful planning must be taken to ensure proper air flow across the radiator to ensure proper cooling.
 In some cases, evaporative cooling is used via a cooling tower.